-Requirements in these regulations also apply to activities related to facilities and other equipment necessary to conduct manned underwater operations from vessels.
+Requirements in these regulations also apply to activities related to facilities and equipment necessary to carry out manned underwater operations from vessels.

-Definitions as mentioned in Section 6 of the Framework Regulations apply correspondingly to these regulations.
+Definitions as mentioned in apply correspondingly to these regulations.

 A coordinating working environment committee shall be established for each field, or, where all parties are in agreement, a coordinating working environment committee that covers several fields, where these have shared management and operations organisations, shared contractors and contracts, and where considerable personnel groups work on several of these fields.
 A joint, local working environment committee shall also be established for each individual mobile facility.
-The committees shall coordinate and process matters concerning safety and the environment, cf. Section 34, second subsection of the Framework Regulations.
+The committees shall coordinate and process matters concerning safety and the environment, cf. .

 Employer and employee representatives from the various main activity areas on the field or on the mobile facility shall participate in the coordinating or the joint, local working environment committee, respectively.
 For mobile facilities, a representative of the operator shall participate, except during transit.

 When a mobile facility is part of the petroleum activities on a field, the operator shall ensure coordination between the joint, local working environment committee and the coordinating working environment committee.

 The employer shall ensure that the enterprise has or is affiliated with an approved occupational health service with competence adapted to the enterprise's risk factors.

 The operator or the party responsible for operating a facility, shall ensure cooperation between its occupational health service and similar personnel working for the other employers.

 The employer shall ensure the employees are offered regular health examinations to reveal long-term effects of working environment factors.